isovector/thinking-with-types/prose/restrictions/1-working-with-types.markdown

 going to be ambiguously typed, as we'll see soon.

 However, ambiguous types aren't always this obvious to spot.
 To compare, let's look at a surprising example.
-Consider the following type family:
+Consider the following closed type family:

 [code/PrintfTypes.hs:AlwaysUnit](Snip)